Persipaani/pyfilelib/README.md

 Please refer to https://reflex.dev/docs/getting-started/installation/ as per your system.

 ## Reflex and antivirus
 Some antivirus software might prevent Reflex from installing packages from Github.
 Note that I did not do any malicious changes to Reflex and you will install a clean version of it directly via original means of installation if you follow instructions in this file.

+For me the solution was to run the launch command again and then it worked.

 ## Thing x does not work
 Please email or call me (you know who I am :))

+## What I wanted to do but had no time to
+1. Unit tests for the database and front-end side.
+2. Fine tune the code and make sure everything goes according to Reflex model.
+3. Add validation error messages to the add new book dialog.
+4. Fine tune the GUI for accessibility.